 - ✓ Create a new Vivado Project.
-Select the corresponding Artix-7 FPGA (e.g.: the XC7A50T-1CSG324 for the Nexys A7-50T). - ✓ Write the VHDL code for the 32-bit floating point adder subtractor.
-Utilize the Structural Description: create a separate file for the components (adder/subtractor, Barrel Shifter, LZD) and interconnect them all in a top file. - \checkmark Write the VHDL testbench to test the following cases:
+Select the corresponding Artix-7 FPGA (e.g.: the XC7A50T-1CSG324 for the Nexys A7-50T). - ✓ Write the VHDL code for the 32-bit floating point multiplier.
+Synthesize your circuit to clear syntax errors.
+You MUST use the Structural Description: Create a separate .vhd file for the components (adder/subtractor, Barrel Shifter, LZD) and interconnect them all in a top file. - \checkmark Write the VHDL testbench to test the following cases: